dhavalpur0hit/monkey-wiki/Monkey-Island:-Running-the-monkey-on-AWS-EC2-instances.md

 For each instance you'd like to access from the island, apply the new IAM role you've just created to the instance.
 For example:

 [[images/monkey-island-aws-screenshot-4.png]]

+#### Appendix A: Specific policy permissions required
+The IAM role will need to have, at least, the following specific permissions:
+* `"ssm:SendCommand"`
+* `"ssm:DescribeInstanceInformation"`
+* `"ssm:GetCommandInvocation"`

 # Usage
 When you run the monkey island on an AWS instance, the island detects it's running on AWS and present the following option in the _"Run Monkey"_ page, like so: